Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Frequentist Treatment of Maximum Likelihood Estimate

 \subsection{Introduction, the case without uncertainties.}

-Ciampolillo \cite{Ciampolillo_98} and, independently, Mandelkern and Schultz \cite{Mandelkern_00} recently pointed out that the maximum likelihood estimate of the parameter of interest is a good test statistic for constructing the frequentist confidence intervals for the Poisson measurements with known expected signal and background.
-As they found, this test statistic allows one to avoid unphysical empty or nearly empty intervals at downward background fluctuations, from which the frequentist analyses with other statistics suffer.
+Ciampolillo \cite{Ciampolillo_98} and, independently, Mandelkern and Schultz \cite{Mandelkern_00} recently pointed out that the maximum likelihood estimate of the parameter of interest is a good test statistic for constructing frequentist confidence intervals for Poisson measurements with known expected signal and background.
+As they found, this test statistic allows one to avoid unphysical empty or nearly empty intervals in the case of downward background fluctuations, from which the frequentist analyses with other test statistics suffer\footnote{Ref. \cite{Mandelkern_00} does not consider nuisance parameters at all.
+In Ref. \cite{Ciampolillo_98} only one sentence about them is found.
+It recommends maximizing the total likelihood over the nuisance background.}.
+It can be added that obtaining limits for the parameter of interest by testing this very parameter is more straightforward, as well as convenient, than doing this by testing another variable, such as a likelihood ratio, whose behavior is difficult to predict in practical situations.